THE FORSAKEN LAND

 |Purchase Tickets Now||[Back to film list]|

 Winner of Cannes' prestigious Camera d'or prize in 2005, The Forsaken Land is an exquisitely shot, visually stunning poetic drama.
-The Forsaken Land reveals its secrets gradually shot by shot with painterly stylized compositions reflecting the disorientation and desolation of un-ending civil war.
+The Forsaken Land reveals its secrets gradually shot by shot with painterly stylized compositions reflecting the disorientation, despair and desolation of un-ending civil war.

 Winner of Cannes' prestigious Camera d'or prize and premiering at 3rd I